webprogramminghack/t-challenge4-b3/README.md

 Create a simple calculator application that supports various arithmetic operations such as addition, subtraction, multiplication, and division.
 This application should allow users to:

-1. Define a type for arithmetic operations (addition, subtraction, multiplication, division)
+1. Define a `Operation` type for arithmetic operations (addition, subtraction, multiplication, division)
-2. Create a type for base input, named `BaseInput`
+2. Create a `BaseInput` type for base input (here you must make `operation` key and value is the type of `Operation` )
-3. Create a type for numbers input, named `NumbersInput`
+3. Create a `NumbersInput` type for numbers input (here you must make `numbers` key anda value is an array of numbers)
 4. Create an intersection type combining `BaseInput` and `NumbersInput`
-5. Implement a function to perform arithmetic operations that:
+5. Create a `calculate` function to perform arithmetic operations that:
    - Uses parameter destructuring
    - Checks if the input is not empty
    - Performs addition, subtraction, multiplication, and division operations
-   - Returns the calculated result
+   - Returns error message if the operation is invalid

 ### **Example Input:**